dbohdan/hicolor/README.md

 ![A building with a dithered gradient of the sky behind it.
 A jet airplane is taking off in the sky.](bordeaux-15bit.png)

+*(The image above has 15-bit color.)*

 HiColor is a program for converting images to 15- and 16-bit RGB color, the color depth of old display modes known as [&ldquo;high color&rdquo;](https://en.wikipedia.org/wiki/High_color).
 In 15-bit mode images have 5 bits for each of red, green, and blue, and the last bit is reserved.
 In 16-bit mode green, the color the human eye is generally most sensitive to, gets 6 bits.

 I wrote this program because I wanted to create images with the characteristic high-color look, and nothing seemed to support high color.
 It implements its own simple [file format](format.md) and converts between this format and PNG.
 It can also convert normal PNG to normal 32-bit PNG with only high color color values.
 (This simulates a roundtrip through HiColor without creating a temporary file.)
 To reduce the quantization error (the difference between the original and the high-color pixel), HiColor uses the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm, which historical software and hardware used for dithering in high color modes.
 Dithering can be disabled with a command line flag.
-HiColor files have the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit.
+HiColor files have either the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit respectively.

 Quantized images compress better when their originals, so HiColor may serve as a less-lossy alternative to the 256-color [pngquant](https://pngquant.org/).
 Quantizing a PNG file to PNG preserves transparency (but does not quantize the alpha channel).
 Conversion to and from the HiColor format does not preserve transparency.